InstaMarch/ballot-knowledge-network/docs/cory-booker-policies.md

 # General Campaign Statements from Campaign Website

 ## Healthcare
-* "...Has advocated to expand access to health care like Medicare for All."
+* "...has advocated to expand access to health care like Medicare for All."

 [Cory Booker Capaign Website Policy Statements](https://corybooker.com/meet-cory/)